Alex2588/burb-nrw/README.md

 ### Docs
 The whole project was written in typescript, which gives a clear image of input parameters and return types of different functions, methods, etc.

-### Shows page
-This page was added as an example of simple shows collection and wasn't a part of the original test task.That's why it doesn't have pagination, infinite scroll or any similar technique.